abilandz/PH8124/Lecture_7/Lecture_7.md

 The above output literally means that in the current terminal session there is one job, which:

 *  was started with the command input **sleep 10m &**
-*  at the moment is in the state 'Running'
+*  currently is in the state 'Running'
 *  its job number is ```[1]```
 *  it is the last job sent to the background ```+```
 * its PID is ```15```